FeedTheMind/mayTheForce/README.md

-#May the Force
+# May the Force

-This is an application that uses SWAPI (the Star Wars API) to provide users with people from the canonical universe of Star Wars.
+This is an application that uses SWAPI (the Star Wars API) to provide users with characters from the canonical universe of Star Wars.

 Do the following to run:
   1. Verify that NPM is installed on your machine by running `npm -v`.